HONOLULU — The next Pro Bowl will be played in Arizona at the site of the Super Bowl, skipping Hawaii for the first time since 2010.

 The 2015 game will be the third time the Pro Bowl is held in the same city as the Super Bowl.
 The NFL’s all-star game took place in Los Angeles after the first Super Bowl in 1967, then the two games weren’t in the same city again until South Florida in 2010.

-Since 1980, all but one Pro Bowl has been held at Aloha Stadium in Honolulu, the home of the UH football team.
+Since 1980, all but one Pro Bowl has been held at Aloha Stadium in Honolulu, the college football home of the Hawaii Rainbow Warriors.

 The Pro Bowl will remain a week before the Super Bowl, as it has the last five years.
 The new format introduced after last season, which scrapped the AFC vs. NFC matchup, will be retained.
 The new format splits the all-stars through a schoolyard-style draft, a setup loosely based on fantasy sports meant to play toward player egos and the changing ways fans are interacting with the game.

-The next Pro Bowl will take place Jan.
+The Pro Bowl after this coming season will take place Jan.
 25, 2015, at University of Phoenix Stadium.
 A year later, the game will be held Jan.
 31, 2016, at Aloha Stadium.

-Tourism officials in Hawaii said they were pleased that the game was returning in 2016 and the deal has an option for the game to be played in Hawaii in 2017.
+Tourism officials in Hawaii said they were pleased that the game was coming back in 2016 and the deal has an option for the game to be played in Hawaii in 2017.

-The Hawaii Tourism Authority said the 2014 Pro Bowl generated nearly $72 million in direct visitor spending, including spending by people who traveled with Pro Bowl attendees.
+The Hawaii Tourism Authority, the main agency that markets the state to tourists, said the 2014 Pro Bowl generated nearly $72 million in direct visitor spending, including spending by people who traveled with Pro Bowl attendees.

 The agency said Hawaii will pay $5 million to support hosting the Pro Bowl in 2016 and repurpose funds set aside for the 2015 game toward other initiatives, including drawing more conventions and tourists from Asia.